A superlinear lower bound on the number of 5-holes: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem:theorem1}}

 We now apply Theorem~\ref{theorem:theorem2} to obtain a superlinear lower bound on the number of $5$-holes in a given set of $n$ points.
-Without loss of generality, we assume that $n=2^t$ for some integer $t \geq 5^5$.
+It clearly suffices to prove the statement for the case in which $n=2^t$ for some integer $t \geq 5^5$.